elastic/universal-profiling-documentation/features.md

 ### Filtering

-In every of the views mentioned above, the search bar accepts a filter in the Kibana Query Language ([KQL](https://www.elastic.co/guide/en/kibana/current/kuery-query.html)).
+In every view mentioned above, the search bar accepts a filter in the Kibana Query Language ([KQL](https://www.elastic.co/guide/en/kibana/current/kuery-query.html)).

 Most notably, you may want to filter on:

-- `service.name`: the corresponding value of `project-id` host-agent flag, logical group of host-agents deployed
+- `service.name`: the corresponding value of `project-id` host-agent flag, logical group of deployed host-agents
 - `process.thread.name`: the process' thread name, e.g. `python`, `java`, or `kauditd`
 - `orchestrator.resource.name`: the name of the group of the containerized deployment as set by the orchestrator
 - `container.name`: the name of the single container instance, as set by the container engine